wmd0701/CIL-Project/README.md

 7. Ensemble - bagging on scaled sigmoided SVD++ (model 2)
 ```

-Model 1 and 6 are implemented in the same notebook.
+Model 1 and 6 are implemented in the same notebook (SVD++.ipynb).
 All other models are implemented stand-alone.
-Model 4, 5, 6 are baseline models, model 7 is ensemble bagging over model 2.
+Model 4, 5, 6 are baseline models.
+Model 7 is ensemble bagging over model 2.

 ## How to run model